Did you know?

 Jackpots have been won in...

-All of the original participating states have had Mega Millions jackpot winners.
+All of the original participating states have had Mega Millions® jackpot winners.
 Beginning in January 2010, the game was expanded to all American lotteries including the Virgin Islands.
-Since that time, jackpots have been won in 25 different jurisdictions: Arizona, Arkansas, California, Florida, Georgia, Idaho, Illinois, Indiana, Kansas, Maryland, Massachusetts, Michigan, Missouri, New Hampshire, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Virginia and Washington.
+Since that time, jackpots have been won in 27 different jurisdictions: Arizona, Arkansas, California, Florida, Georgia, Idaho, Illinois, Indiana, Kansas, Maryland, Massachusetts, Michigan, Minnesota, Missouri, New Hampshire, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Virginia, Washington and Wisconsin.

 Seven jackpots were won in 2019.
 On January 1, $437 million was won on a single ticket sold in New York; a group of 23 Long Island co-workers claimed that prize.
 On March 1, a $273 million jackpot was won in New Jersey; a $50 million prize was won in Missouri on March 12; a $522 million jackpot was won in California on June 7; on July 23, a $168 million prize was won in New Hampshire (that state's very first Mega Millions jackpot winner); and on September 24, $225 million was won in Texas.
 Finally, a $375 million jackpot was won in Ohio on December 17.